C++ STL

 - Typically use the

-. - Some folks over at Google actucally builts a B-tree based containers.
+red-black tree. - Some folks over at Google actucally builts a B-tree based containers.

 - Typically use the